sleekweasel/CgiAdbRemote/README.md

 High

 0. M. Time-out very slow requests or commands which don't terminate, e.g. vs a 2.2 emulator.
-0. M. Add an option to use the monkeyrunner screen capture solution of http://stackoverflow.com/questions/2807070/screenshot-of-the-nexus-one-from-adb on devices not supporting screengrab.
 0. M. Restructure, refactor, tidy, and comment properly.
 0. M. Passwords for view-only and view-and-interact operations
 0. M. Some sort of username thing to see who is/was playing with a device and how recently.